seeARMS/blog/content/posts/my-first-post.md

 ---
-title: 'Next-level automation with Huginn: Self-hosted & free on GCP'
+title: 'Next-level automation with Huginn: Self-hosted & free'
 date: 2020-02-21T03:39:52.000+00:00
 categories:
 - tech
 - automation
 tags:
 - automation
+- tech

 ---
 ![](/uploads/ok.jpg)

+I've always enjoyed automating as much as I can.
+I use Home Assistant to automate my smarthome devices.

 I recently came across a [thread on Hacker News](https://news.ycombinator.com/item?id=21772610 "Huginn") discussing a supercharged version of IFTTT: Huginn.
 This open-source software performs automated tasks by watching for 'events', and triggering 'actions' based on these events.
 Huginn has the following benefits;

-* Open-source & self-hosted: no concerns of storing secrets.
-Your data is your data
+* Open-source & self-hosted: no concerns
-* Extensible:

 ## New Beginning